BattModels/asimtools/README.md

 End with an example of getting some data out of the system or using it for a little demo

-## Adding package and scripts to path

-As we are still in development, this package cannot yet be installed.
-Instead, you will have to add the package to your `PYTHONPATH` using e.g.

-    export PYTHONPATH=path/to/asimtools/root:$PYTHONPATH

-You can also add this to your `.bashrc`

-Similarly, if you want to add the supported scripts to your path, you should add the scripts directory to your `PATH` using

-    export PATH=path/to/asimtools/root/scripts:$PATH

 ## Running the tests